Makonike/envoy-ldap-go/README.md

 During this process, we can optimize the system by implementing user information caching with a duration defined by `config.cache_ttl`.
 This approach will help reduce the frequency of LDAP server access.
 If it is set to 0, caching is disabled by default.

+In terms of caching, we utilize [bigcache](https://github.com/allegro/bigcache), which demonstrates exceptional performance in the evicting cache domain.

 ## Usage

 The client set credentials in `Authorization` header in the following format: